 Serve as and when needed.

-Optional: sprinkle lemon rind and dust cocoa powder on top for a simple deco.
+Optional: sprinkle lemon rind and dust cocoa powder on top.